Join the AMA Committee on Financial Audit (COFA). Learn more and apply (member login required). Deadline has been extended to June 29.

 The panel payment component of the Primary Care Physician Compensation Model (PCPCM) recognizes the continuous relationship between a family physician and their patient and acknowledges increased demands placed on physician practices by complex patients.

 Panel payments for PCPCM are determined by the number of patients attached to a family physician’s PCPCM panel (derived from CPAR) and which cell within the complexity matrix the patients fit within.
+Scroll down or click here for a calculation guide.

-Step 1: Complexity Categories
+1: Complexity Categories

 Health Care Data Sources